RidwanAz/Darey.io_Devops_Project/Web Stack Implementation (LEMP Stack)/LEMP.md

 # Project Highlight

 # Getting Started With LEMP Stack
+Let's get our hands on project LEMP

+#### Step 1: Launch an Ubuntu Instance on AWS Console and SSH Into From Your Terminal

+We were able to launch an ubuntu instance in the previous project, refer to [AMP_Stack_Implementation]
-## Installating Nginx
+## Step 2: Installating Nginx
-update apt repositories
+update package lists and apt repositories

     sudo apt update
 Install nginx web server